alexmaurizio/ITV-Test/README.md

 _structure_: SKU;TRIGGER;SPECIALPRICE

-_SPECIALPRICE is decimal, dot separated_
+_SPECIALPRICE is INTEGER, in cents_

 NOTE: Trigger is the "Number of Products that are discounted together"

 EG: If you buy 3 (trigger) the special price will be applied

 NOTE: If you buy multiple special offers, those will be counted!
-You can buy as many special offers you want (eg: 9 x specialprice x3 + 1 non-special priced)
+You can buy as many special offers you want (eg: 10 = 9 x specialprice x3 + 1 non-special priced)